hdShang/arxiv-daily/docs/cs-RO/2025-10-26/papers/251022600v1-roger-slam-a-robust-gaussian-splatting-slam-system-for-noisy-and-low.md

 ---
 layout: default
-title: RoGER-SLAM: A Robust Gaussian Splatting SLAM System for Noisy and Low-light Environment Resilience
+title: "RoGER-SLAM: A Robust Gaussian Splatting SLAM System for Noisy and Low-light Environment Resilience"
 ---

 # RoGER-SLAM: A Robust Gaussian Splatting SLAM System for Noisy and Low-light Environment Resilience